CelestinBananas/ASTRON_APERTIF_DR1/docs/source/where_to_find_data.rst

 Primary beam images
 ---------------------

 The continuum images, HI spectral cubes and V images and Q&U cubes are not primary beam corrected.
 Primary-beam images may be used for mosaicking or for correction of individual images.
-More information about the primary beam images for Apertif, including their derivation, can be found in the "Overview of primary beam shapes for Apertif."
-Specifically, "Released primary beam images" describes the primary beam images initially made available as part of this data release.
+More information about the primary beam images for Apertif, including their derivation, can be found in the ":ref:`Overview of primary beam shapes for Apertif`".
+Specifically, ":ref:`Released primary beam images`" describes the primary beam images initially made available as part of this data release.
 As for other ancillary data products, primary beam images can be found in the query results following the links in the column Related products (:numref:`ancillary_data`) for continuum images, HI spectral cubes or polarization cubes.

 .. figure:: images/ancillary-data_fig19.png
   :align: center